AuReMe/esmecata/README.md

 # EsMeCaTa: *Es*timating *Me*tabolic *Ca*pabilties from *Ta*xonomic affiliations

 EsMeCaTa is a method to estimate consensus proteomes and metabolic capabilities from taxonomic affiliations (for example with 16S rRNA sequencing or using a specific taxon name) by using UniProt Proteomes database, NCBI Taxonomy database, MMseqs2 and eggNOG-mapper.
 This can be used to (1) estimate protein sequences and functions for an organism with no sequenced genomes, (2) explore the protein diversity of a taxon and (3) identify metabolic functions in the taxa.
-It is also used to search for key enzymes of biogeochemical cycles, for more information look at [tabigecy GitHub page](https://github.com/ArnaudBelcour/tabigecy).
+It is also used to search for key enzymes of biogeochemical cycles, for more information look at [Tabigecy GitHub page](https://github.com/ArnaudBelcour/tabigecy).

 ![](pictures/esmecata_10.svg)